 5, Av Henry Le Chatelier

-2 itineraries are possible: from the Massy-Palaiseau station or the Lozère station.
+2 routes are available: one from the Massy-Palaiseau station and the other one from the Lozère station.

-Connecting buses link the station to the campus.
+Connecting buses link the stations to the campus.

 Map of Massy Palaiseau station and bus stops

-Timetable for the Transessonne buses and map of the bus stops for the 91.06 on campus.
+Schedule for the Transessonne buses and map of the bus stops for the 91.06 on the campus.

 Map of the Lozère station.